-Too much heat buildup can slow down your phones and laptops, or even damage its internal parts.
+Too much heat buildup can slow down your phones and laptops, or even damage their internal parts.
 Sure, heat sinks and internal fans are there to keep the whole thing running smoothly.
 But if they can’t disperse enough of the heat, your devices won’t function properly at all.
 As an example, CPU temperatures for computers should ideally be below 40 °C when idle and below 55 °C when working.

-The problem is that smartphones and laptops have become necessities—be it for work, gaming, or staying connected with friends.
+The problem is that smartphones and laptops have become necessities—be they for work, gaming, or staying connected with friends.
 Hence, they will have to keep running despite the summer heat.
 At a time when school is out and more kids have free time, everyone will be keeping their hands on their devices.

 While we may not be able to completely stop using our gadgets, there are ways we can keep them from building up too much heat in this weather.
 Let’s take a look at three of the most common gadgets and how to keep them cool.

 Whenever a phone is running, its processor is still active.
 This is true even for background apps like the weather report widget, the app store updater, or even the clock.
 Even when you close apps, some of them can still run in the background so you can re-open them faster.
 And these can take up space on your phone’s RAM.

 While speed is a good benefit, allocating RAM to extra apps will still require power from the CPU and battery.
 This will inevitably cause the device to build up heat.
 One way to prevent this is to use an app killer like CleanMaster.
 This lets you shut off any processes or apps that still run in the background, saving you a memory that can be reallocated for your games and social media apps.
 This app notifies you if there are unused apps running in the background, and can even identify which ones are straining your phone’s processor.

 Leaving your connections like Wi-Fi, Bluetooth, and mobile data turned on can cause your device to heat up.
 That’s especially if you leave it open when they’re not in use.